Natural Fertility Treatments to Avoid Invasive Infertility Treatment and Get Pregnant

 Chlamydia

 Chlamydia may be the most ruthless of the STD’s when it comes to causing fertility trouble.
-With more than 40% of untreated Chlamydia infections causing inflammation of the fallopian tubes which can leave scarring and block the fallopian tubes.
+More than 40% of untreated Chlamydia infections cause inflammation of the fallopian tubes which can leave scarring and block the fallopian tubes.
 Women with the disease need to be honest with their doctors to prevent permanent damage to their reproductive systems.
 If you have had chlamydia or scarring due to an STD make sure to read our guide to blocked fallopian tubes for some natural therapies that may help.

-It is estimated than more than a million new cases of Chlamydia are reported in the U.S., alone each year, with double that number actually being infected, according to the Centers for Disease Control (CDC).
+It is estimated that more than a million new cases of Chlamydia are reported in the U.S., alone each year, with double that number actually being infected, according to the Centers for Disease Control (CDC).

 Trichomoniasis